AES Argentina Generación S.A. Announces the Extension of the Expiration Date of its Exchange Offer

 (CUSIP Nos.: 00107V AA1 and P1000C AA2; ISIN Nos.
 US00107VAA17 and USP1000CAA29)

-Morrow Sodali International LLC, acting as information and exchange agent for the Exchange Offer (the "Information and Exchange Agent"), advised AES Argentina that as of the Expiration Date (i) U.S.$40,729,000 in aggregate principal amount of Old Notes, representing approximately 14.84% of the aggregate principal amount of Old Notes outstanding, have been tendered (and not validly withdrawn) in the Exchange Offer under Option A, and (ii) U.S.$99,125,000 in aggregate principal amount of Old Notes, representing approximately 36.11% of the aggregate principal amount of Old Notes outstanding, have been tendered (and not validly withdrawn) in the Exchange Offer under Option B, totaling a participation of U.S.$139,854,000 in aggregate principal amount of Old Notes, representing approximately 50.95% of the aggregate principal amount of Old Notes outstanding.
+Morrow Sodali International LLC, acting as information and exchange agent for the Exchange Offer (the "Information and Exchange Agent"), advised AES Argentina that as of the Expiration Date (i) U.S.$42,229,000 in aggregate principal amount of Old Notes, representing approximately 15.38% of the aggregate principal amount of Old Notes outstanding, have been tendered (and not validly withdrawn) in the Exchange Offer under Option A, and (ii) U.S.$99,125,000 in aggregate principal amount of Old Notes, representing approximately 36.11% of the aggregate principal amount of Old Notes outstanding, have been tendered (and not validly withdrawn) in the Exchange Offer under Option B, totaling a participation of U.S.$141,354,000 in aggregate principal amount of Old Notes, representing approximately 51.50% of the aggregate principal amount of Old Notes outstanding.

 Eligible Holders who have not already done so may tender their Existing Notes for exchange until the Extended Expiration Date.
 The Withdrawal Date expired on July 26, 2023, and has not been extended.
 As a result, any Existing Notes validly tendered on or after the date hereof and prior to the Extended Expiration Date may not be withdrawn.
 Eligible Holders who validly tender their Old Notes on or before the Extended Expiration Date are eligible to receive the Early Exchange Consideration in connection with any such Old Notes accepted for exchange and there will be no Late Exchange Consideration.